 Forgive and Apologize Freely

 If you made a mistake or said something wrong, apologize.
 If he did something and apologizes for it, forgive.
 Do not hold anything over him, do not bring it back up in the future.
 You apologize, forgive, and forget.
 Easy as that.

 If it is a situation where a discussion needs to happen, then sit down and talk about it.
 If you need to walk away from each other and sleep on it, then so be it.
 Sometimes you need to be apart and think things over.
 It’s honestly better to take a break then let the conversation escalate to the full out argument.

 Show respect to your husband.
 He is the leader, the provider in the family.
 Value his opinion when it comes to decisions, consider what his needs are and be thoughtful.
 A man wants nothing more than respect from his wife.
 He wants to know that she values who he is not only as a husband but as a man, too.

 Express Gratitude and Appreciation

 Men love it when a woman expresses her gratitude and appreciation when he does something for her.
 They love the recognition.
 He brings home a bouquet of flowers, say thank you.
 He makes you breakfast in bed, say thank you.
 Watered the garden or did the dishes even though he didn’t have to, say thank you.
 Men love to please, men love to give.
 It’s wired in them to do so.
 Take it, embrace it, and show your appreciation for the work and little things he does for you and for the family.

 Bonus Tip!: The Word of God is the Best Book for Marriage Advice

-No one is perfect, and no marriage will be perfect either.
-We are flawed human beings, but as long as we hold ourselves accountable, help our partner grow, as well as take care of yourself, you will find a balance in your marriage that will lead you on the path to success.
+No one is perfect, and no marriage will ever be perfect.
+We are flawed human beings, but as long as we hold ourselves accountable, help our partner grow, as well as take care of ourselves, you will find a balance in your marriage that will lead you on the path to success.